Saudi-US

 the Houthis remain in control of most of the central and northern highlands.

-Though United Arab Emirates announced "war is over"
+Though the United Arab Emirates announced "war is over"

 in Yemen, there was an open possibility of a continued counterterrorism role.